brick-city/utils/README.md

 ## Usage
 - [acHelper](#acHelper) A little abort controller helper
+- [asciiCaseInsensitiveRegex](#asciiCaseInsensitiveRegex) Pass a string, return a regex that matches ascii letters with case insensitivity, does not use /i
 - [arrayToString](#arraytostringarrstring) Nicely format an array for display
 - [deepfreeze](#deepfreezeobjobjectvoid) Deep freeze an object and avoid buffers
 - [isPlainObject](#isplainobjectobjobjectboolean) Check if an object is a plain object